Quantum theory from questions: Reconstruction

 \item[(c)] Under the identification $\vec{q}\equiv\vec{n}$, $\cq_N$ is isomorphic to the set of Pauli operators on an $N$ qubit Hilbert space.
 Hence, $\cq_N\simeq\mathbb{CP}^{2^N-1}$ and the set of allowed questions is thanks to (a) therefore isomorphic to the pure state space also for $N>1$.

 \end{itemize}

-We conclude that the permissible set of binary questions $\cq_N$ corresponds to a strict subset of all possible $N$-qubit observables -- the Pauli operators.
+We conclude that the set of binary questions $\cq_N$, which we have restricted $O$ to, corresponds to a strict subset of all possible $N$-qubit observables -- the Pauli operators.
 In fact, any $\vec{n}\in\mathbb{R}^{4^N-1}$ produces a hermitian operator $\vec{n}\cdot\vec{\sigma}$ on $\mathbb{C}^{2^N}$ and thus legitimate $N$-qubit observable.
 However, these operators can feature $2^N$ arbitrary real eigenvalues, corresponding to many different measurement outcomes per observable such that the latter cannot be represented by a single binary question.
 These observables are not captured by $\cq_N$.

 The above results have strong implications for the question set.
 In particular, under the identification $\vec{n}\equiv\vec{q}$, we ultimately obtain the correspondence \ba Q_{\mu_1}\leftrightarrow Q_{\mu_2}\leftrightarrow\cdots\leftrightarrow Q_{\mu_N} \q\Leftrightarrow\q P_{\mu_1\cdots\mu_N}:=\f{1}{2}(\mathds{1}+\sigma_{\mu_1}\otimes\sigma_{\mu_2}\otimes\cdots\otimes\sigma_{\mu_N})\nn \ea where $P_{\mu_1\cdots{\mu_N}}$ is the projector onto the $+1$ eigenspace of $\sigma_{\mu_1}\otimes\sigma_{\mu_2}\otimes\cdots\otimes\sigma_{\mu_N}$.
 Indeed, $Q_{\mu_1\cdots\mu_N}$ yields $1$ or $0$ if an even or odd number of $Q_{\mu_i}$ is $0$, respectively, and thus corresponds to the question ``is the product of the spin projections of $\sigma_{\mu_1}\otimes\sigma_{\mu_2}\otimes\cdots\otimes\sigma_{\mu_N}$ $+1$?'' (see also \cite{lawrence2002mutually} for a related discussion of Pauli operators).
 We thus see that the XNOR connective $\leftrightarrow$ at the question level corresponds to the tensor product at the operator level.